-The WVU Eye Institute’s laser eye surgery service uses the latest in technology, resulting in a detailed evaluation of the optics of your eyes and a more precise laser treatment.
-Our testing devices help doctors choose the safest procedure to correct your vision and our precision treatment enables us to customize your laser treatments with a level of accuracy that is unprecedented.
+The WVU Eye Institute’s laser eye surgery team performs a detailed evaluation of the optics of your eye to deliver precise laser vision correction surgery.
+Our testing devices also enable our doctors to choose the safest procedure to correct your vision.
+The Eye Institute offers a variety of laser vision correction surgeries, including:

 How long is the procedure?

-You will be at the Eye Institute approximately 1 ½ hours.
-The time in the surgery suite with the surgeon is 15-20 minutes.
-The actual laser treatment time is approximately one minute per eye.
+You will be at the Eye Institute approximately an hour and a half.
+The time in the surgery suite with the surgeon is usually about 15-20 minutes.
+Both eyes are treated during the procedure, and the actual laser treatment time is about a minute per eye.

 What if I blink during the procedure?

 Your eye will be held open with a holder supporting your lid so that you cannot blink.
-The holder is placed on your eye right before the treatment and removed right after.
+The holder is placed on your eye before the treatment and removed after.

-Why must I stop wearing my contacts before my preoperative exam?
+Why must I stop wearing my contacts before LASIK?